Kamala and Maya's Big Idea: Background

-Kamala and Maya's Big Idea's story is based on the lives of Harris' mother and aunt.
-In an interview to Business Insider, one of the reasons Harris decided to write the book and work as a children's author was so she could tell stories that were inspirational to her as she grew up.
+Kamala and Maya's Big Idea's story is based on the lives of Harris's mother and aunt.
+In an interview with Business Insider, Harris said one of the reasons she decided to write the book and work as a children's author was so she could tell stories that were inspirational to her as she grew up.
 This included "these lessons around things like community organizing, around coalition building, around leaning on your community".

 Reception

 The New York Times highlighted the book in a list called "8 Picture Books About Ordinary Kids' Everyday Activism".
 Writing for SheKnows.com, Sabrina Weiss called it an "inspiring tale all on its own," and also noted how González' illustrations "are engaging for young readers."
 The parenting website, Moms.com, mentioned some of the praise the book received from people such as Elizabeth Warren and Stacey Abrams, who called it "[a] must read for little girls around the world" and "[a]n inspiring tale", respectively.

 The book debuted #5 on the New York Times bestseller list.